CORPORATE EMPLOYEE BENEFITS

 Part of expenses the insured has to pay directly to the health care provider, without getting reimbursed.
-Typically for co-pay and deductibles.
+Typically for co-pays and deductibles.

 Outpatient Daycase Surgery

-Usually minor or intermediate surgical procedures under local anesthesia and intended for overall healthy patients.
-Discharge will occur within the same day.
+Usually minor or intermediate surgical procedures under local anaesthesia and intended for overall healthy patients.
+The discharge will occur within the same day.
 Remind this is not an inpatient treatment as the patient doesn’t stay overnight.